Phase diagram for a single flexible Stockmayer polymer at zero field: Introduction

-The emerging interest in this relatively novel field is due to the fact that magnetic filaments are very appealing from the technological point of view.
-They can be thought as improved substitutes of current ferrofluids, or as elements for magnetic memories, chemical and pressure nanosensors, or medical applications, to mention just a few\cite{2011-wang}.
-Furthermore, the study of the structures adopted by magnetic filaments is also of relevance in the area of inverse ferrofluids where non-magnetic particles are added to a ferrofluid solution.
-Those particles will behave inside the ferrofluid equivalently to that an ordinary magnetic particle would do in a non-magnetic solvent \cite{2011-devicente}.
-By linking a sequence of non-magnetic nanocolloids to form chains and immersing them in a ferrofluid, we can have exactly the same behaviour for those colloidal chains as for true magnetic filaments in an ordinary non-magnetic solvent.
-The use of such 'polymer colloids' in ferrofluids can have also many potential applications.
-For instance, 'inverse filaments' have already been used in the assembly of photonic crystals that only exist during the time that an external magnetic field is applied to the sample\cite{2012-liu}.
-In general, in most of the applications, the knowledge of the different types of equilibrium structures that filaments may adopt can be of extreme importance.
-Nonetheless, so far, very little is known about the structures that permanent magnetic chains may adopt as a function of temperature, length, and other related parameters like magnetic momentum of the particles, or the strength of the attractive interactions among colloidal particles.
+The growing interest in the relatively new field of magnetic filaments is driven by the promising novel technological applications.
+They can be thought as improved substitutes for current ferrofluids, as the new elements for magnetic memories, as chemical and pressure nanosensors, or have useful applications for medical purposes, to mention just a few.\cite{2011-wang} The use of non magnetic polymer colloids in ferrofluids that behave as 'inverse magnetic filaments' may also have potential applications as already shown in the assembly of non-permanent photonic crystals.\cite{2012-liu} In general, in most of the applications, the knowledge of the different types of equilibrium structures that filaments may adopt is of extreme importance.
+Nonetheless, to date, very little is known about the structures that permanent magnetic chains may adopt as a function of temperature, length, and other related parameters like the magnetic moment of the particles or the strength of the attractive interactions among colloidal particles.

-In the case of non-magnetic attractive chains the study of their phase transitions has been exhaustive, see refs.\cite{1997-zhou,2007-vogel,2010-seaton,2009-polson,2009-schnabel-cpl,2006-opps,2005-polson}, and refs.\cite{2008-binder,2003-baysal} for a review.
-In the case of semiflexible attractive polymers it is known that there exist several conformational phases that are different from the typical swollen coils, collapsed globules, crystal and glassy states.
-Several woks have reported semiflexible chains to exhibit toroidal or disk-like phases\cite{1998-ivanov,2008-binder,2000-ivanov,2003-stukan,2008-higuchi,2012-seaton}.
-Helix structures have also been found for some very specific square-well potentials\cite{2009-bannerman}.
-Related to it, helical long-lived transient states have also been identified for chains with truncated Lennard-Jones potentials\cite{2008-sabeur}.
+For the case of non-magnetic attractive chains the study of their phase transitions has been exhaustive, see refs. \cite{1997-zhou,2007-vogel,2010-seaton,2009-polson,2009-schnabel-cpl,2006-opps,2005-polson}, and refs.\cite{2008-binder,2003-baysal} for a review.
+In the case of semiflexible attractive polymers it is known that there exist several conformational phases different from the typical swollen coils, collapsed globules, crystal and glassy states.
+Several studies have shown semiflexible chains to possess toroidal or disk-like phases.\cite{1998-ivanov,2008-binder,2000-ivanov,2003-stukan,2008-higuchi,2012-seaton} Helix structures have also been found for some very specific square-well potentials.29 Related to this, helical long-lived transient states have also been identified for chains with truncated Lennard-Jones potentials.\cite{2008-sabeur}